ethereum/populus/README.md

 ### Project
+- location.contracts_source_dir: optional, if provided use relative path
-- compilation.contracts_source_dir: optional, if provided use absolute path
+- location.tests_dir: optional, if provided use relative path